George Franklin Fort

-George Franklin Fort (June 30, 1809 – April 22, 1872) was a physician, judge, and Democratic Party politician who served as the 16th Governor of New Jersey from 1851 to 1854.
+George Franklin Fort (June 30, 1809 – April 22, 1872) was a medical doctor, judge, and Democratic Party politician who served as the 16th Governor of New Jersey from 1851 to 1854.

 Early life

 George Franklin Fort was born on June 30, 1809, near Pemberton, New Jersey.
 His father, Andrew Fort, was a wealthy farmer in New Hanover Township.

 After attending the Pemberton common schools, Fort graduated from the University of Pennsylvania School of Medicine in 1828.
 He studied medicine in the office of Dr. Jacob Eghert in Pemberton and Dr. Charles Patterson in New Egypt.
 In 1830, he was married and opened his own practice in Imlaystown before returning to New Egypt and establishing a medical practice throughout Monmouth and Burlington counties, including the part of Monmouth that became Ocean County in 1850.

 Early political career

 1844 constitutional convention

 Fort began his public career in 1844, when he was elected to the state constitutional convention as a Democratic delegate from Monmouth County.
 Monmouth, which was then a thoroughly Democratic county, was also the only county which refused to send a bipartisan ticket.
 The move resulted in Democratic control of the convention.
 During the proceedings, Fort supported universal suffrage, open eligibility for office, abolition of the freehold qualification for public office, and popular election of all state and county officials.